|

 must pay the lender the lesser of the loss incurred or

+the insured amount.
 Interest - The amount the

 lender charges to lend you money.
+Interest Accrual Rate - The

 percentage rate at which interest accrues on the